cecekpawon/OSXOLVED/README.md

-# OSXOLVED : A set of OSX post-installation shell scripts
+# OSXOLVED : A set of OSX post-installation scripts
 __for educational purpose only__

 #### Clover Build Command